 Requisite changes to harvest and other proposed rules would need to be adopted through the standard agency rulemaking process if implemented.
 Rules would be enforced in part by installation of signs and on-site volunteer education programs.
 Enforcement would be similar to other protected shoreline areas.
+The site is not readily visible from normal roadway traffic - OSP would need to make designated trips out to the site to observe activities.

 Enforcement of the vessel closure area would be difficult, and the need to restrict watercraft has not been sufficiently demonstrated.
 In addition, it is unclear if non-motorized watercraft are intended to be restricted.
-If they are, then there could be an additional safety concern about requiring small non-motorized watercraft such as kayaks and stand-up paddleboards to paddle well offshore to get around the point.
+If they are, then there could be an additional safety concern about requiring small nonmotorized watercraft such as kayaks and stand-up paddleboards to paddle well offshore to get around the point.